AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_microseg_policy_list.md

 description: |-
   Creates and manages an Aviatrix Micro-segmentation Policy List
 ---
-!> **Warning** **aviatrix_microseg_policy_list** is part of the Micro-segmentation private preview feature for R2.22.0.
+!> **WARNING** **aviatrix_microseg_policy_list** is part of the Micro-segmentation private preview feature for R2.22.0.
 If you wish to enable a private preview mode feature, please contact your sales representative or Aviatrix Support.

 # aviatrix_microseg_policy_list